StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 {% endtabs %}[](http://not.a.link "StackState Self-Hosted only")

 ## Disable a single monitor

+{% hint style="info" %}
+When a monitor is disabled (removed), all health states associated with the monitor will also be removed and they will no longer be visible in the StackState UI.
+{% endhint %}

 Monitors can be disabled by removing them.
 Once a monitor to be disabled is identified, either by inspecting the definition of a monitor available under the context menu of a monitor result panel, or otherwise by obtaining the Monitors identifier, a dedicated CLI command can be used to remove it: